ampproject/amphtml/extensions/amp-story-interactive/amp-story-interactive.md

 ### prompt-text (optional)

-Adds a prompt on top of the component, useful for writing the question to a quiz or poll.
+Adds a prompt on top of the component in the case of a binary-poll, poll or quiz; useful for writing the question or add context to an element.
 Also used to write a prompt to the results component before the category title (highly encouraged).

 ### prompt-size (optional for binary-poll, poll, quiz)

-Controls the `font-size` of the prompt text.
-Can be `small`, `medium` (default), `large`.
+Controls the `font-size` of the prompt text, so it only applies for elements that have prompts.
+Can be `small` (), `medium` (default), `large`.
 Large prompts will hold up to 3 lines of text, other sizes will hold up to 4 lines of text.

 ### option-{1/2/3/4}-text (required)

-String that represents the option.
-On a results component, it determines the description for the category associated (highly encouraged).
-Binary polls require 2 options, but polls, quizzes and results can have 2-4 options.
+String that represents a numbered option.
+Binary polls require 2 options.
+Polls and quizzes may include between 2 and 4 options.

+The `amp-story-interactive-result` element uses this string value as category description.

 ### option-{1/2/3/4}-confetti (optional for binary-poll, poll, quiz)

-Emoji that is used in a confetti burst animation when the option is selected.
-When specified on an option, the confetti burst will be activated.
+Emoji that bursts in an explosion animation when an option is selected.
 On quizzes, only the correct option should have a confetti.

 ### option-{1/2/3/4}-results-category (optional for poll, required for results)

-On the results component, it is used as the name of the category.
-On polls it links the options to the result with that name.
-The string has to match for the options to be linked.
-If the results component doesn't specify thresholds, the category strategy will be used: the category with more options selected in polls across the story will be shown.
+On the results component, this attribute represents the name of the category, shown in larger text after the `prompt-text` and before the category description.
+If the results element doesn't specify thresholds, the category strategy will be used: the category with more options selected in polls across the story will be shown.

+On polls it links the options to the result with that name as mentioned above.
+The string has to match perfectly for the options to be linked.

 ### option-{1/2/3/4}-results-threshold (optional for results)

-On the results component, it is used as a lower boundary for the category when linked to quizzes.
+On the results element, it determines the lower boundary for the category when linked to quizzes.
 The component will calculate the score as a percentage of questions answered correctly (between 0 and 100), and it will show the category that has the best lower threshold that matches the score.
 The best threshold is the highest one that is lower or equal to the score, or the lowest score if all thresholds are higher than the score.
-If a threshold is specified for any option, all other options also need a threshold.
+If a threshold is present for any option, all other options also need a threshold.

 ## Aggregate data source

-All selectable interactive components (not results) show the percentage of users that selected each option.
-This data is aggregated on a backend specified with the `endpoint` attribute.
+All selectable interactive elements (binary-poll, poll, quiz) show the percentage of users that selected each option.
+The backend specified with the `endpoint` attribute will store the aggregate data for the interaction following the API described below.
-To fetch the data for an interactive component, the necessary fields are:
+To fetch the data for an interactive element, the necessary fields are:

 - <div id="interactiveId"></div>`interactiveId`: the `base64encode(CANONICAL_URL) + "+" + element.id`
 - `interactiveType`: enum from [amp-story-interactive-abstract:48](https://github.com/ampproject/amphtml/blob/3a86226fe428ce72adb67cffe2dd2f1fae278a35/extensions/amp-story-interactive/1.0/amp-story-interactive-abstract.js#L48)